open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 ## Description

-The cumulative to delta processor (`cumulativetodeltaprocessor`) converts monotonic, cumulative sum metrics to monotonic, delta sum metrics.
+The cumulative to delta processor (`cumulativetodeltaprocessor`) converts monotonic, cumulative sum and histogram metrics to monotonic, delta metrics.
 Non-monotonic sums are excluded.

 ## Configuration